To live a life of freedom, machos make a stand,

 Today, I want to remember my Daddy old boy, round and pudgy, full of life, his voice confidently booming across a room, his loud laughter rising above a crowd.
 He may not have the body of a muscled macho man but he lived the style, the ideals, the strength and confidence of a true-blue macho man.

 Dad is a special person in anybody’s land.
 He is alive and well in my treasured box of memories.
+May Dad still be smiling down upon us from Heaven, happy about how our lives have turned out.

 I miss you, dad.